A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

-Transition metal complexes are compounds that contain a metal ion surrounded by ligands.
+Transition metal complexes are compounds containing a metal ion surrounded by ligands.
 Ligands are molecules or ions that donate electrons to the metal ion.
-In this experiment, we will synthesize a transition metal complex by reacting a metal salt with a ligand.
+This experiment synthesizes a transition metal complex by reacting a metal salt with a ligand.
+We will observe the reaction's progress using UV-Vis spectroscopy, which detects changes in the solution's absorbance based on complex formation.

 Materials